jmfiola/terraform-aws-discord-player-bot/README.md

 - Terraform installed
 - AWS credentials configured
-- SSH key pair for accessing the EC2 instance
+- SSH key pair for EC2 instance access
-- Discord app/bot token (follow the bot creation directions on [JMusicBot](https://jmusicbot.com/) to create a token)
+- Discord app/bot token (follow the bot creation directions on the [JMusicBot website](https://jmusicbot.com/) to create a token)
-- Dicord user ID (right-click on your user in Discord and click "Copy ID" to get your user ID)
+- Discord user ID (directions to obtain your user ID can be found [here](https://jmusicbot.com/finding-your-user-id/))

 ## Usage